-V8 beverages provide more than 56 million servings of vegetables and 23 million servings of fruit annually to the Australian diet.
+V8® beverages provide more than 68 million servings of vegetables and 22.5 million servings of fruit annually to the Australian diet.

-Vita-Weat biscuits provide2,440 million tonnesof whole grains and330 tonnes of dietaryfiber to the Australian diet.
+Vita-Weat® biscuits provide more than 150 million servings of whole grains and 325 tonnes of dietary fiber to the Australian food supply.

-FY2015 PRODUCT NUTRITION HIGHLIGHTS BY MARKET
+FY2016 PRODUCT NUTRITION HIGHLIGHTS BY MARKET